The Declutter Series – My Journey to Minimalism

 Ok really, you throw stuff away first.
 That’s a given.
 Then you give stuff away before thinking about selling it.
 Selling things take a lot longer and if you approach it by trying to get as much money as possible for your stuff, you’ll delay the decluttering process.

-You start with the less valuable items, because as an example – holding onto a few books in the hopes that you’ll get $5-$10 for each might not be worth it when you can easily gift those to people you know might benefit from reading them.
+You start with the less valuable items because as an example – holding onto a few books in the hopes that you’ll get $5-$10 for each might not be worth it when you can easily gift those to people you know might benefit from reading them.

 - Kids/Family/Friends – find some kids you know and give them a whole bunch of your stuff.
 I brought my nieces and nephews a present each recently, a bunch of hats, jewellery I hadn’t worn or opened, a selfie stick with the tag still on it, an unopened purse and so on.
 When kids are happy, it’s infectious; they tend to show it a lot more openly than adults do.
 You benefit just as much as they do from your giving.
 You can probably find stuff to give to friends and family too

 - Charity – I started with just 2 bags of stuff to give to a clothing drive.
 Start small and you gain momentum.
-Do it all in one go: from finding 2 bags, to filling them up with stuff you definitely don’t want, to putting them in the charity bin.
-Otherwise, they could stay in your home until you ‘get around to it’
+Do it all in one go: from finding 2 bags to filling them up with stuff you definitely don’t want, to putting them in the charity bin.
+Otherwise, they could stay in your home until you get around to it’

 4. Sell Stuff In Person, In Bulk

 Hold a garage sale, go to second-hand markets, whatever it is, this is the best way to get rid of stuff.
-Neither of these options appeal to me though, because then you’d have to talk to people and I don’t really wanna talk to people.
+Neither of these options appeals to me though, because then you’d have to talk to people and I don’t really wanna talk to people.

 5. Sell Stuff Online

 Ah, this is more my thing. eBay and Gumtree are really the only sites I’ll post on, though I’m also considering creating my own site with a catalogue of my stuff.
-That’s more for me to gain hands on experience with eCommerce because I’m a massive digital geek and love that stuff.
+That’s more for me to gain hands-on experience with eCommerce because I’m a massive digital geek and love that stuff.
 Plus I have a shit-ton to sell.

 6. Digitise Everything